GoogleCloudPlatform/professional-services-data-validator/README.md

   --source-query-file  SOURCE_QUERY_FILE, -sqf SOURCE_QUERY_FILE
-                        File containing the source sql commands --target-query-file TARGET_QUERY_FILE, -tqf TARGET_QUERY_FILE [--primary-key or -pk JOIN_KEY]
+                        File containing the source sql commands --target-query-file TARGET_QUERY_FILE, -tqf TARGET_QUERY_FILE
-                        Common column between source and target tables for join File containing the target sql commands [--count COLUMNS]     Comma separated list of columns for count or * for all columns [--sum COLUMNS]       Comma separated list of columns for sum or * for all numeric
+                        File containing the target sql commands [--count COLUMNS]     Comma separated list of columns for count or * for all columns [--sum COLUMNS]       Comma separated list of columns for sum or * for all numeric